For Peace Through Dialogue

 Communication will here be as well an essential element to moderate expectations and to give access to reliable information from networks of respected, experienced and explicitly young mentors for orientation in regard to individual perspectives.

 An orientation that helps especially educated young people to better assess their own situation and, aware of their own abilities, to develop appropriate strategies to improve it.
-Specific support measures for girls and women will include involvement in narrative management networks.
-This will be done through various programs such as mentoring, coaching, training, and start-up camps.
+Specific support measures for girls and women in accordance with feminist development policy include involvement in narrative management networks.
+This is done through various programs such as mentoring, coaching, training and start-up camps.

-Central elements were a workshop with stakeholders from the police, military, media, economy, religion, youth, culture, environment, international non-governmental organizations, science, politics and administration in The Gambia and Ghana.
-A film documentary on the measure provides a good introduction to the topic #documentary_2021and concept.
+Central elements were a workshop with stakeholders from the police, military, media, economy, religion, women groups, youth, culture, environment, international non-governmental organizations, science, politics and administration in The Gambia and Ghana.
+A film documentary on the measure provides a good introduction to the topic #documentary_2021 and concept.

 The main challenge in the two countries is that their vulnerability in terms of climate change, stalling socio-economic development, high youth unemployment rate and inefficient governance structures is exploited by VEOs.
 One of their core strategies is to destabilize countries by spreading narratives based on fake news, disinformation and hate speech.
 This is damaging generalized and institutional trust in the respective countries and local communities as well as wrecking social cohesion.
 It is particularly difficult for international political actors to react in an effective and coherent way (Common Effort Workshop 2021) due to a severe lack of knowledge about communication networks, information flow and capabilities of coping with disinformation as well as a lack of appropriate means of effective countering islamist propaganda narratives.